 Canvas has successfully supported Yale’s distance and hybrid course offerings since 2014, yet it is a challenge for students and instructors to use Classes*v2 for some courses and Canvas for others.
 A fall 2015 pilot of Canvas showed a significant majority of instructors and students would prefer to use Canvas over Classes*v2 (Sakai).
 The University has decided to converge on a single platform for all of our courses.
 In making this decision, we’re following the lead of many of our peers who have recently adopted Canvas as their campus learning management system: this list includes many of our former partners in the Sakai open-source community, such as Stanford, Michigan, and Indiana.

-Starting in May 2016, the Center for Teaching & Learning will offer Canvas workshops for instructors, orientations for schools and departments, and one-on-one consultation with faculty who will be moving to Canvas.
+The Center for Teaching & Learning offers Canvas workshops for instructors, orientations for schools and departments, and one-on-one consultations with faculty who will be moving to Canvas.
 Online self-help materials will also be available, including a self-paced Canvas orientation course for instructors.
 We will offer the same level of support that has been offered for Classes*v2, with the addition of 24/7/365 support for instructors through our partnership with Instructure, Canvas’s parent company.

 Canvas has all of the core functionality found in Classes*v2, but there are some differences in the way that each tool works.
 Please see the Canvas-Classes*v2 Comparison table on the Canvas Tour page for more information.
-A working list of known differences in functionality between Classes*v2 and Canvas is located here.
-If you discover that there are things you cannot do in Canvas, please contact us for a consultation: we may be able to identify new ways of achieving the same goals with Canvas.
+If you discover that there are things you cannot do in Canvas, please contact us for a consultation; we may be able to identify new ways of achieving the same goals with Canvas.

-Yes, syllabi posted to Canvas’ Syllabus Tool will automatically show up on Online Course Selection, and in Online Course Information for Fall 2016.
-To find out more about how to post your syllabus to Canvas, please see the following article.
+Yes, syllabi posted to Canvas’ Syllabus Tool will automatically show up on Online Course Selection, and in Online Course Information every term.
+Please see the article How do I post my Syllabus in Canvas? for more information.

 Classes*v2 will remain available for several more years, at least, and a formal archival strategy is in development at this time.
 If you are concerned about your content in Classes*v2, please contact request a consultation for information and recommendations.